 Caries can start at an early age in infants, due to incorrect usage of baby bottles filled with juice or soft drinks.
 Signs of early childhood caries are dull white line across the gum line.
 Brown or black area around the tooth indicates it is actually a hole.

-If you are in need of any dental advice on your child dental treatment done at Ballarat, please call our Children dentists who are general dentists at Ballarat Dental Care to book your free child dental consultation and speak to our qualified general childrens dentist doing Child dental treatment for free under Child Dental Benefit Schedule (CDBS).
+If you are in need of any dental advice on your child dental treatment done at Ballarat, please call our Children dentists who are also general dentists at Ballarat Dental Care to book your free child dental consultation and speak to our qualified general dentist doing child dental treatment for free under Child Dental Benefit Schedule (CDBS).